zisvan/RepData_PeerAssessment1/PA1_template.md

 tot_step_avg <- mean(total_steps$steps, na.rm = TRUE)
 tot_step_med <- median(total_steps$steps, na.rm = TRUE)
 ```
 From this calculation we see that the average number of steps per day is 9354 and the median is 10395.
+The histogram shows a nice (normal) distribution around the bin between 10-12 thousand steps.
+The mean is shifted lower due to the large bin at zero steps.

 ### What is the average daily activity pattern?
 In order to investigate the daily activity patterns we regroup the data by interval, and summarize by the mean step count.